 According to Florida law, DUI with manslaughter is a second-degree felony.
 If convicted, you could be sentenced to 15 years in prison.
 Generally speaking, DUI with manslaughter occurs when a drunk driver is directly responsible for the death of another human being.
 If an individual is killed by a drunk driver, his/her family may pursue a wrongful death claim.

 If convicted of manslaughter and leaving the scene of the accident, you could be sentenced to 30 years in prison and a $10,000 fine.
 Like DUI with manslaughter, vehicular homicide is a serious crime with serious consequences.
 If convicted of vehicular homicide, you could be subject to a 15-year prison sentence and $10,000 fine.
 Vehicular homicide/leaving the scene is considered the most offensive felony DUI crime and is punishable by 30 years of incarceration and a $10,000 fine.

 Have you been arrested for felony DUI (or aggravated DUI)?
 If so, you need a Tampa felony DUI attorney with the knowledge, experience and resources to help you stay out of jail.
 At the firm, we are dedicated to helping people like you.
-As former prosecutors, we are familiar with both sides of the courtroom and are ready to use this knowledge to the advantage of our clients.
+As a former prosecutor, we are familiar with both sides of the courtroom and are ready to use this knowledge to the advantage of our clients.